 Individuals from many organizations contributed to the development of Helping Victims of Mass Violence and Terrorism: Planning, Response, Recovery, and Resources.
 Their knowledge and wisdom enhanced the overall product and allowed us to incorporate many diverse thoughts, experiences, and opinions into the toolkit.

 We are very grateful for the support of OVC’s Training and Technical Assistance Center (TTAC) staff, particularly Jennifer Shewmake and Diane Alexander, for oversight and management of the project.
 OVC TTAC consultants Krista Flannigan and Herman Millholland were the lead interviewers and drafters of this toolkit, and we thank them for their expertise as well as their ability to incorporate many voices into a unified product.
 OVC’s Mass Violence and Terrorism Program Manager, Eugenia Pedley, worked diligently alongside OVC TTAC staff and consultants during the development and review process, and she has our thanks as well.
 We would also like to express our appreciation to Ellen McLaughlin for editing this toolkit.

-Special thanks go to the FBI’s Office for Victim Assistance and the U.S. Department of Justice’s Office of Justice for Victims of Overseas Terrorism for their substantial contributions to this toolkit.
+Special thanks go to the FBI’s Victim Services Division and the U.S. Department of Justice’s Office of Justice for Victims of Overseas Terrorism for their substantial contributions to this toolkit.
 We also wish to acknowledge the valuable input from the state Victims of Crime Act (VOCA) assistance and state VOCA compensation programs for their unique insights and candid suggestions.

 This toolkit would not be as comprehensive without the generous contributions from individuals in the following organizations, who provided valuable input toward its development: